Making sure your organisation is prepared and trained to handle medical emergencies, with a focus on proactive prevention.

 - Prerequisites: 18 years and older (16+ with parent/guardian

-- The Assessments are done on a one-on-one basis, which involves an oral interview and skills simulations.
+- Assessments: Done on a one-on-one basis, which involves an oral interview and skills simulations.
 Individual assessment takes 20 minutes on the 4th day, and personnel can resume normal duties after the assessment.

 Customised medical kits, tailored for the remote wilderness environment.
-Colour coded and packed according to various life threatening medical conditions for ease of emergency application, and to ensure efficient support through the tele-support from the AFRICA SAFE-T Incident Management Centre.
+Kits are colour coded and packed according to different life threatening medical conditions for ease of emergency application, and to ensure efficient support through the tele-support from our Incident Management Centre.

-Medical emergencies in a remote enviroment require a unique and comprehensive approach, due to the distance from qualified and comprehensive emergency care.
-Standard first aid kits designed for the urban user are not adequate in the wilderness/Remote setting.
+Medical emergencies in a remote environment need a unique and comprehensive approach due to the distance from qualified and comprehensive emergency care.
+Standard first aid kits designed for the urban user are not adequate in the wilderness/ remote setting.

-A detailed, client specific incident action plan that prevent errors and oversights during medical incidents.
-The plan sets your emergency response system’s goals and objectives; identifies emergency teams (first responders); sets incident specific protocols for various medical scenarios; standardises your approach to common situations and centralises all information relating to your available resources for efficient emergency response.
+A detailed, client specific incident action plan that prevents errors and oversights during medical incidents.
+The plan sets your emergency response system’s goals and objectives; identifies emergency teams (first responders); sets incident specific protocols for various medical scenarios; standardises your approach to common situations; and centralises all information relating to your available resources for efficient emergency response.

-The Emergency Response Plan is for medical incidents, however the tool can and should be applied to fire, security, wildlife, natural disasters, power failures, and more.
+The Emergency Response Plan is designed for medical incidents, but the tool can (and should) be applied to emergencies involving fire, security, wildlife, natural disasters, power failures and more.

-Intensive & practical incident management training to ensure proficiency and skills in administering emergency management, emergency medical care, and implementing your emergency response plan (from beginning to end) in the critical window period until professional medical support arrives.
+Intensive & practical incident management training to ensure proficiency and skills in administering emergency management, emergency medical care, and implementing your emergency response plan (from start to finish) in the critical window period until professional medical support arrives.